LAVANYAlavanya14/helmrepo/README.md

 create a index.yaml file - so it has chart name and all the details required by using this cmd
 $helm repo index helmrepo --url <githubpageurl of this repo>

 Next step
+Move to the helmrepo directory to commit
+$cd helmrepo   # which is the repo name of this

+Next step
 After creating index.yaml file now move files to working area to staging area
 $git add .